Shima Sakon: Battle of Sekigahara

 On October 21, 1600, at the Battle of Sekigahara, Shima served as one of Ishida's higher-ranking officers, commander of Ishida Mitsunari forces, he commanding a unit of 1,000 men.
 Some sources suggest Shima led musketmen and that his position had cannons.
 He fought against Hosokawa Tadaoki and was shot by riflemen led by Kuroda Kanbei's son, Nagamasa, and forcing him to retreat.
-His fourth son, Shima Kiyomasa within Otani Yoshitsugu's ranks, killed by an 'Eastern' samurai named Takagi Heizaburō.
+His fourth son, Shima Kiyomasa, fighting within Otani Yoshitsugu's ranks, was killed by an 'Eastern' samurai named Takagi Heizaburō.

-His fate remains somewhat of a mystery since he or his body was not on the battlefield after the battle.
+His fate remains somewhat of a mystery since neither he nor his body was on the battlefield after the battle.
 Some say he died of his wounds after the battle or escaped and died a few years later.